7codo/sunnyside-agency-landing-page/README.md

 ### Built with

-- Semantic HTML5 markup
-- SASS
-- CSS custom properties
-- Flexbox
-- CSS Grid
+- React JS
-- Mobile-first workflow
+- Styled-Components